Metropolis (comics): New Troy

 Famous streets in New Troy include Fifth Avenue, Bessolo Boulevard, and Topaz Lane.
 The latter two are Metropolis' versions of Broadway in New York City.
 Bessolo Boulevard's name is derived from Adventures of Superman lead actor George Reeves' legal name before entering films.
 Other Metropolis boulevards in the New Troy borough are similarly named for other actors from that series and from its radio predecessor of the same name, such as Coates, Larson, and Collyer.

 Centennial Park (sometimes labeled as Metropolis Park) is Metropolis' largest city park and is based on real life Central Park of New York City.
 Its most noteworthy feature is a statue of Superman with an American bald eagle erected after his apparent death fighting Doomsday.
-A statue of Superboy Conner Kent was built next to it after the events of Infinite Crisis.
+A statue of Superboy (Conner Kent) was built next to it after Conner's death during Infinite Crisis.

-Other notable places and their NYC inspirations include: